Jaaahn/HyperModals/README.md

 4. Submit a pull-request

 More info on how to contribute can be found in the [CONTRIBUTING.md](https://github.com/Jaaahn/UI-Modal-Library/blob/master/CONTRIBUTING.md) file.

+# Installation / CDN Setup

+`Coming soon`

+# Importing the Library

+This is a UI library, please don't try this in node ;)

+From CDN:
+`<script src="CDN-LINK-COMMING-SOON/bundle.dev.js"></script>`

+Or as a ES6 Module:
+`import UiModals from "ui-modal-library"`

 # The config: